 - The Carian Trail is an 850-km-long hike in Southwestern Turkey, and Turkey’s Longest Coastal Hiking Trail.
 Find all info here.

 - We the Carian TrailGuidebook by Yurus Özdemir, Altay Özcan and Dean Livesley.
 Find it here.
+We also use the Insight Guides Turkey.

 - We are hiking without laptops.
 The pictures are snapshots I take on my iPhone and new on this hike is a foldable keyboard.
 After a day of diary typing, I can say I’m very happy with this purchase.